 After the class has done this, tell them that they will now focus on a specific animal, the gray wolf.

-For this part of the investigation, students will use the Wolves: National Geographic Geoguide website.
+For this part of the investigation, students will use the 1995 Reintroduction of Wolves in Yellowstone resource from My Yellowstone.

-Ask students to keep these words in mind as they explore the website.
+Ask students to keep these words in mind as they explore this article.
 As they do so, they should note in their journal the evidence that they find of natural forces and human forces that have an effect on a wolf's survival.

 Follow this exploration with a discussion of these questions: